 The Associated Press called Joe “A Modern Day Untouchable”

-Joe Peters rose from street cop to serving Presidents Clinton and Bush 43 as a leader in the efforts to combat drug trafficking and battle international terrorism.
+Joe Peters rose from street cop to serving Presidents Clinton and Bush 43 in the White House Drug Czar’s office as a leader in the efforts to combat drug trafficking and battle international terrorism.
 Joe oversaw the country’s 26 High Intensity Drug Trafficking Area (HIDTA) programs and their budget of $250 million, and he represented the White House with police, prosecutors, governors, mayors and non-governmental organizations.

 As a Federal Prosecutor, Joe’s accomplishments include the convictions of Philadelphia Mob Boss “Little Nicky” Scarfo, his underboss, and 16 mob soldiers.
 This trial, conducted by Joe and four other Federal Prosecutors, resulted in one of the most significant Mafia family convictions in U.S. history.
 As a result, he received the U.S. Department of Justice’s John Marshall Award.
 The Associated Press called Joe and his fellow prosecutors the “Modern Day Untouchables.”